delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_C/7a_Announcements_of_Dec_9_2025/README.md

 [+]

-As a reminder, please continue keeping up with the textbook.
-The topics we cover in class follow the course slide deck closely, and the slides themselves parallel the structure of the textbook.
-Reading both together will make the concepts much clearer.

 Let me know via email if you have any questions.
-So far, every single question sent to me via email has been answered.
+As usual, every single question sent to me via email has been answered.

 [+]